dmodjeska/donors_choose/README.md

 ## Introduction

 During the period March-April 2018, Kaggle held a competition called DonorsChoose.org Application Screening.
+The goal was to predict whether teachers' project proposals were accepted by DonorsChoose.org, a non-profit organization.
+A full description of this competition is below.

+For processing the data, feature engineering and word vectorization (using TF-IDF) were used.
+For modeling the data, feature selection and XGBoost generated reasonable predictions.

 ## Description of Competition (from Kaggle Site)